guettli/python-custom-strings/README.md

 * Python's [f-strings](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals) are great
 * Django's [conditional_escape()](https://docs.djangoproject.com/en/3.2/ref/utils/#django.utils.html.conditional_escape) is great.

-Python Custom Strings is a proposal to enhance Python, to give developers new ways to create strings.
+Python Custom Strings is a proposal to enhance Python, to give developers new ways to create escaped strings.

 The Python Custom Strings proposal is not related to Django or HTML.
 This text uses HTML and Django just as an example.